tsabz/ALGO-BLOG/README.md

 # Playlist

+#ALGO BLOG

-AlgoBlog is a platform where users are able to express there thoughts and feelings like a regular blog But also create a playlist to go along with it.
+is a platform where users are able write and share their thoughts and as well as music or videos on anything they choose.

-AlgoBlog is a community blog. meaning anyone with a username or password can come in and change add on the story, its the notion where we are all one, and we share our stories together as one.  the site is always monitored making sure that it stays ...
+##Features

+*link videos from youtube or songs from a streaming site to your own blog!!!

+*ilove button if you're really like a post written by another user!

+*able to edit your post if you need to go back and change something

+##Technologies Used

+HTML, CSS, JavaScript, EJS, Mongodb, Mongoose, Bootstrap

+##Unsolved Problems

+I am still getting an error saying that title is undefined, however, it still works.
+So when I revisit this project I will try and see how to fix that.

+Also would like more time to figure out how to make an audio player play while flipping through the whole site.